ercrema/c14demoreview/README.md

 ## Structure of the repository

 ## Simulations
 The scripts `runscripts/simulate1.R` and `runscripts/simulate2.R` generate two sets of simulated radiocarbon datasets examined respectively in figures 1 and 2 in the manuscript.  `runscripts/simulate1.R` samples three sets of radiocarbon dates of different sizes (n = 10, 100, and 1,000) from a logistic population growth model with time-varying carrying capacity bounded between 7000 and 3000 cal BP.
-The script generates: 1) a CSV file containing the probability mass for each calendar year for the population model (`data/sim1.CSV`); and 2) three CSV files containing the sampled radiocarbon dates (`data/small_sim1_sample.csv`, `data/medium_sim1_sample.csv`, and `data/large_sim1_sample.csv`). `runscripts/simulate1.R` two sets of radiocarbon dates (n=50 and n=500) from an truncated exponential growth model with growth rate 0.002 and bounded between 6500 and 4500 cal BP.
+The script generates: 1) a CSV file containing the probability mass for each calendar year for the population model (`data/sim1.CSV`); and 2) three CSV files containing the sampled radiocarbon dates (`data/small_sim1_sample.csv`, `data/medium_sim1_sample.csv`, and `data/large_sim1_sample.csv`). `runscripts/simulate1.R` two sets of radiocarbon dates (n=50 and n=500) from an truncated exponential growth model with a growth rate of 0.002 and bounded between 6500 and 4500 cal BP.
 The sampled radiocarbon dates of the two sets are stroed in the R image file `data/sim2.RData`.

 ## Analyses